 While having regular strategy sessions with the Trend Micro team, Rush IT leadership quickly recognized that today’s threats require multi-layered protection, particularly in the highly-regulated healthcare and academic environments.
 After a successful Proof of Concept, Rush deployed Trend Micro™ Deep Security™ and Trend Micro™ Deep Discovery™ solutions.

 “We use Deep Security to protect our VDI and virtual servers.
 The solution provides a comprehensive, agentless security platform for our virtual environment, and we plan to use it for our cloud server implementation,” said Radenkovic.
 “In addition to maximizing protection for our VDI environment, Deep Security provides virtual patching that shields vulnerabilities before they can be exploited, eliminates emergency patching, frequent patch cycles, and costly system downtime.”

-“With Deep Discovery, Rush can monitor the entire network for attacks, analyse malware using sandboxing, and quickly assess and react to the threat,” said Radenkovic.
+“With Deep Discovery, Rush can monitor the entire network for attacks, analyze malware using sandboxing, and quickly assess and react to the threat,” said Radenkovic.
 “Deep Discovery is a virtual powerhouse.
 In the last 90 days Deep Discovery has examined and investigated over 100,000 samples and more than half-a-million million viruses and other malware were blocked using OfficeScan.”